chakrabar/chakrabar.github.io/_posts/articles/2018-01-12-understanding-aspnet-core-2.md

 categories: articles
 share: true
 comments: true
-modified: 2018-02-05T22:11:53-04:00
+modified: 2018-02-07T22:11:53-04:00
 ---

 This article is part of the [.NET Core Series](/articles/dotnet-core-2.0/).
 Go have a look at the other articles of this series, and run through the previous topics if not done already!

 The **ASP.NET** is the _classic_ web application development framework based on `.NET` framework.
 An `ASP.NET Core` application is nothing but an ASP.NET Web application that targets `.NET Core`.
 While the class files and code structure (it's still good ol' C#), remains pretty much the same, the web infrastructure has changed a lot since the _classic ASP.NET_!
 Like the rest of .NET Core, ASP.NET Core is also written from scratch and has all the attributes of [.NET Core](/articles/what-is-new-in-dotnet-core/).

 The new infrastructure is very light-weight and highly configurable.
 From the web host, request pipeline, environments, routing strategy, error-handling and logging to dependency injection, everyhting is built in and customizable.
-The web application can be hosted on all major platforms (Windows, Linux, Mac OS), with all major web servers (IIS, Nginx, Apache, Docker etc.) and the front end can be build with any front-end framework of choice (plain html-JavaScript, Angular, React or anything) with support for modern web tools like Node, Gulp, Grunt, Bower etc.
+The web application can be hosted on all major platforms (Windows, Linux, MacOS), with all major web servers (IIS, Nginx, Apache, Docker etc.) and the front end can be build with any front-end framework of choice (plain html-JavaScript, Angular, React or anything) with support for modern web tools like Node, Gulp, Grunt, Bower etc.

 A web application in `ASP.NET Core 2.0` can be `MVC` or `Razor Page` web application.
 Or, as many of the modern web based applications are, it can be simply a bunch of RESTful APIs, with an independent user interface.
 Even a `Web API` RESTful web service is actually a `MVC` web application.